Maximizing Data Reliability: Optimizing MZM Modulator Encoding Schemes for Four-Channel FSO Communication

 Application Area for Academics

-The proposed project aims to enrich academic research, education, and training in the field of Free-Space Optical (FSO) communication systems.
-By developing a new and effective modulation scheme for FSO systems, the project addresses the limitations of existing models, such as limited data carrying capacity, slow data transmission speed, and decreased efficiency under varying weather conditions.
 Through the analysis of different encoding schemes, including NRZ, DQPSK, and Manchester, the project aims to improve the overall performance of FSO systems by reducing complexity and error rates while increasing efficiency.
 The simulation of a Mach-Zehnder modulator in FSO systems will provide insights into the behavior of different encoding schemes and their impact on system performance.
-Researchers, MTech students, and PhD scholars in the field of optical communication can benefit from the code and literature generated by this project.

 By exploring the effectiveness of different encoding schemes in FSO systems, researchers can develop innovative research methods, simulations, and data analysis techniques.
 MTech students can use the project's findings to enhance their understanding of FSO systems and explore potential applications in their academic projects.
 PhD scholars can leverage the project's research outcomes to advance their research in the field of optical communication.
-The project's relevance extends to the broader domain of optical communication technology, with potential applications in other related fields.
-Future research can build upon the proposed work by investigating additional encoding schemes, optimizing system parameters, and developing advanced signal processing techniques for FSO communication systems.

 By fostering collaboration and knowledge sharing, the project contributes to the advancement of academic research and education in the field of optical communication.